sixeyed/ps-sre3-demo2/m2/demo1/SETUP.md

 This will:
 - Create a 3-node k3d cluster with Kubernetes v1.24.2 (outdated)
+- Limit each worker node to 1.5GB RAM (simulating resource-constrained test environment)
+- Limit control plane to 1GB RAM with NoSchedule taint (no workload pods)
 - Set up a local container registry
 - Pull and tag all required container images
 - Verify the environment is ready